Block B: 2018–2023: Military enlistments

 On November 23, 2018, Seven Seasons announced that all members except Zico had renewed their contracts with Seven Seasons to pursue individual and sub-unit projects.
 The label said that future full-group activities would be negotiated with all seven members.
 On December 20, 2018, Jaehyo became the first group member to enter into the conscription required of South Korean men.
 Due to an injured knee, he was discharged from service in September 2019.

 On June 10, 2019, Taeil began his compulsory military duty.
 After fulfilling his term of service, Taeil returned home on leave December 4, 2020, with his official discharge the following month.
 On October 10, 2019, B-Bomb began his military duty.
 On December 7 and 8, Park Kyung held his first solo concert with Block B as the second day guests, all members except B-Bomb and Taeil (who joined the concert through a phone call) were present as Block B. On May 18, 2020, U-Kwon began his compulsory military duty, and on July 21, 2020, it was announced that Zico would begin his military service July 30 as a public-service worker.

 On January 4, 2021, Taeil was formally discharged from the military.
 B-Bomb was officially discharged from military service April 27, 2021, while U-Kwon was discharged November 21, 2021.
 In September 2021, P.O's label, Seven Seasons, announced that he would not be renewing his contract with them, and on October 29, 2021, P.O signed with the agency Artist Company.
 P.O enlisted in the Republic of Korea Marine Corps on March 28, 2022.
 On April 29, 2022, Zico was discharged from public service.
+On September 27, 2023 P.O was discharged from the military.

+2024–present: Block B's first performance as a full group

+According to a News 1 report on August 22, 2024, the entire group will be appearing on the KBS 2TV show 'The Seasons - Zico's Artist' final episode recording in early September.